 I am currently serving as Chair of the Iowa Bar Association’s Environmental and Natural Resources Law Section and have served on numerous bar committees charged with helping to write administrative litigation rules.
-I have been selected for inclusion in Super Lawyers® for Environmental Law and Best Lawyers® for Environmental Law.
+I have been selected for inclusion in Super Lawyers® for Environmental Law and Best Lawyers® for Environmental Law, and have an AV Preeminent rating from Martindale-Hubbell.
 In 2013 and 2017 I was named Best Lawyers’ Lawyer of the Year in Environmental Law.

 - Environmental law (air, water, solid waste, pharmaceutical)

 - Energy law (renewable, power purchase agreements, pipelines)

 - Cyber security